google/temporian/docs/src/user_guide.md

 All operators presented so far work on a sequence of related events.
 For instance, the simple moving average operator computes the average of events within a specific time window.
 These types of operators are called _horizontal operators_.

-It is sometimes desirable for events in an EventSet not to interact with each other.
+It is sometimes desirable for events in an `EventSet` not to interact with each other.
 For example, assume a dataset containing the sum of daily sales of a set of products.
 The objective is to compute the sum of weekly sales of each product independently.
 In this scenario, the weekly moving sum should be applied individually to each product.
 If not, you would compute the weekly sales of all the products together.

-To compute the weekly sales of individual products, you can define the `product` feature as the EventSet's _index_.
+To compute the weekly sales of individual products, you can define the `product` feature as the `EventSet`'s _index_.
 The moving sum operator will then be applied independently to the events corresponding to each product.

 ```python
 daily_sales = tp.EventSet(